Kelly McCrimmon Made Right Choice Saying No to Oilers

 That said, this news and the combination of what will likely come next in Edmonton makes this a hard pill to swallow.

-The Oilers are once again on the outside looking in, going to have to go with their second choice and will probably rush a decision like they’ve done so many times in the past.
+The Oilers are once again on the outside looking in, going to have to go with what appears to be their second choice and the team will probably rush a decision like they’ve done so many times in the past.
 This is the Oilers way.

 Related: Kelly McCrimmon Promoted to Golden Knights GM